 PGR Supervisor: assist the Research Degrees Cooridnator with the recruitment and completion of PGR student.
 In addition:

 - Assist witn the recruitment of PGR students within the School of Fashion;

 - Provide advice and assistance to PGRs on academic matters;

 - Communicate with Research Supervisors, the Faculty Research Degrees Administration, Research Degrees Team (RDT) and with the Head of Faculty Research Degrees as appropriate.

-- Help the RDT identify academics to participate in interviews, RD1, Progression Review and RDAR.
+- Assist with interviews, RD1, Progression Review and RDAR.

 - Work closely with relevant Research Centres and Groups to take account of the wider context for supporting postgraduate research students including the development of studentship proposals in line with Faculty Strategic Research Objectives.

 - Work with colleagues to enhance the Departmental management and training of post-graduate research students.